bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+I would tell the cohort of students that semantic HTML essentialy gives meaning to your content so its easier for yoyr computer and humans to read it

 2. What are the 4 areas of the box model?

+the content edge, the padding edge, the border edge, and the margin

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+the cross axis

-4. Explain why git is valuable to a team of developers.
+4. Explain why git is valuable to a team of developers. git is valuable to teams of developers because it lets them see what youre working on, add comments, or work on a project youre working on

-5. Define mobile-first design in your own words.

-You are expected to be able to answer all these questions.
+5. Define mobile-first design in your own words. it means thatb you work on a smaller screen base first then work up to a larger screen desplay You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Instructions